navcoin/NavHub/content/get-involved/index.md

 ---

 ## We need you!
-NavCoin is a community driven project and pulls people from all walks of life and ages from all over the globe spanning.
-More than just developers are needed, as NavCoin is about making crypto currecny simple there alot of people and projects out there and they need your help.
-From writing to graphics, to wireframes to having and attending meetups about Nav, even this site - [yes this site is 100% open source](https://github.com/NAVCoin/nav-community-site) so you can make changes as you see fit.
-There is plenty to get involved with!
+NavCoin is a community-driven project that relies on the contributions from people around the world.
+Contributions can come in many forms: coding, testing, designing, prototyping, technical writing, blogging, and marketing.
+The vision is to make cryptocurrency simple.
+By harnessing the shared community passion for NAV, the potential is unlimited.

+Even this community site is [100% open source](https://github.com/NAVCoin/nav-community-site) so feel free to dive right in and create new [issues](https://github.com/NAVCoin/nav-community-site/issues) or submit some pull requests for review.

 ## Development
 If you're interested in contributing your dev skills to NavCoin, there are plenty of projects that need your help.
-Checkout the official [NavCoin github](https://github.com/NAVCoin) project and dive in to a repo that interests you.
+Check out the official [NavCoin github](https://github.com/NAVCoin) project and dive into a repo that interests you.

-### Help with the community and NavCore roadmap projects
+### Help with the community and NavCoin roadmap projects
-Check out the [roadmap for NavCore and community based projects](http://www.google.com).
-NEED MORE TEXT HERE about how to get in toe hs

-It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
-The point of using Lorem Ipsum is that
+Check out the [roadmap](/roadmap) for community-based projects.

 ### Not to sure where to start?
 The issue tracker for each repository is the best place to find a useful way to contribute to NavCoin and community projects.
-Before starting to write any patches for issues you find, you may want to comment on the issue to make sure nobody else is already working on it.
+Before starting to write any patches for issues you find, you may want to comment on the issue to make sure it isn't being worked on by someone else.

-### Have a Nav project?
+### Have a new NAV project?
-Nav is built with you! do you have a Nav project you want to share or get help with?
-Then you can create a Pull Request to the roadmap section of this site to add your own project here.
-Also get head over to our dicussion areas and reach out to your community.
+If you have a new project you'd like to share, simply create a Pull Request to the [roadmap](/roadmap) section of this site.

 ### Join us
 {{< figure class="icon-block"  src="../images/icons/github.png" caption="Github" width="94" link="https://github.com/NAVCoin" >}}